 Santa Monica clearly has deep ties to California farmers.
 The famed Wednesday Santa Monica Farmers Market debuted in 1981 to supply L.A.’s most seasonally minded chefs and home cooks.
 A Saturday market followed suit in the same downtown location in 1991 and along Pico Boulevard in 1992.
 Lastly, Sunday’s market on Main Street went live in 1995.
 Santa Monica continues to serve as a beacon to our culinary community.
-Discover eight Santa Monica restaurants that take advantage of the bounty and benefit diners.
+Discover eight farm-to-table restaurants in Santa Monica that take advantage of the bounty and benefit diners.
 By Joshua Lurie

 Ingo’s Tasty Diner

 LGO Hospitality revamped a Santa Monica institution called Callahan’s to open Ingo’s Tasty Diner.
 Art rotates on the walls and the menu displays similar flexibility.
 The menu now divides into three categories: “Solid Arguments” (starters), “Necessities” (farm to table) and “Supper Club” (main courses).
 Popular comfort foods include deviled Mike & Sons Farm’s eggs dressed with goat cheese, pickled beet, toasted hazelnuts, and chives; Mary’s chicken soup with Santa Monica Farmers Market vegetables; and line-caught local halibut with haricot vert and lemon caper beurre blanc.
 Ingo’s is also a great place for French dips and spaghetti & meatballs.